jadounrahul/kartsnms/doc/API/Devices.md

 Route: `api/v0/oxidized/config/:hostname`

-  - hostname is the Hostname or IP of the device used when adding the device to librenms.
+  - hostname is the Hostname or IP of the device used when adding the device to kartsnms.

 Input: